Working Group 8: Governing in the Ruins of Green Development: Neoliberal and/or Authoritarian Sustainability and the Cracks of Everyday Ecologies

 Focusing on cases of ecological transformation from global South and China, this panel explores tensions between neoliberal and/or authoritarian sustainability and everyday ecologies: the fragile spaces of care, adaptation, and negotiation that emerge in the cracks of green modernization.
 These micro-practices — from community participation to alternative knowledge systems — reveal how people inhabit, reinterpret, or subtly subvert official projects of ecological governance.

 By bringing together scholars of political ecology, development studies, anthropology, and governance, the panel invites paper presentations for a dialogue on governing through the ruins of development.
 How are ecological crises mobilized to consolidate or contest political authority?
 What forms of hope, agency, and coexistence can be found in the interstices of green power?
 The working group will be held onsite.
-Full paper submission is not required.
-If you wish to submit a paper abstract (maximum 300 words) or have any questions about the working group, please send email to both taru.salmenkari@helsinki.fi and virginie.arantes@ulb.be.
+If you have any questions about the working group, please send email to both taru.salmenkari@helsinki.fi and virginie.arantes@ulb.be.

 Keywords: authoritarian sustainability; ecological civilization; post-development; political